- Have you always wanted to learn how to do oil painting? It's easy!

 Try some of the other how-to paint pages.
 The more you paint the more fun it is and the faster you will progress.

-Have fun and I wish you many successful paintings!
+- I wish you many successful paintings!